What Size Heating System Is Right for My Home?

 Furnace Service

 Consistent heating starts with sizing a system that fits your space.
-If you choose one that is too small, rooms may feel cold, and one that is too large can lead to short-cycling, energy waste, and wear and tear on parts.
-Insulation, window area, sun exposure, duct design, and home square footage are factors to consider when sizing a heating system.
-At Deane Electric & Air Conditioning, LLC, in Killeen, TX, we perform load calculations, measurements, and a quick review of ducts to match equipment to your home.
-Read on to learn what the right size heating system means for your home’s comfort.
+If you choose one that is too small, rooms may feel cold, and one that is too large can lead to short-cycling, wasted energy, and added wear on parts.
+Insulation, window area, sun exposure, duct design, and home square footage all affect sizing.
+At our local HVAC team in Killeen, TX, we perform load calculations, measurements, and a quick duct review to match equipment to your home.
+Read on to learn what the right size heating system means for comfort you can actually feel.

 Why Square Footage Alone Misses the Mark

-Square footage gives only a rough starting point for sizing.
-Two houses with the same footprint can require very different heating capacities because their envelopes are not equal.
+Square footage is only a rough starting point for sizing.
+Two homes with the same footprint can need very different heating capacity because their building envelopes are not equal.
 One may have new windows, sealed attic penetrations, and dense attic insulation.
 The other may have leaky sash frames, thin attic coverage, and a vented crawlspace that allows cold air to enter under floors.

 A vaulted family room, a wall of glass in the dining area, or a finished room over the garage changes how heat moves.
 Even your routine matters.
-If you set the thermostat lower at night when you sleep and want your home warmer in the morning, the system must work to bring the temperature up.
-When decisions are based on square footage alone, you risk buying a unit that short-cycles and runs loudly or one that can’t sufficiently warm your home.
+If you want your home warmer in the morning after a cooler night, the system must recover quickly without overworking.
+When decisions are based on square footage alone, you risk buying a unit that short-cycles and runs loudly or one that cannot keep up, which is why proper HVAC sizing should always come first.

 How a Load Calculation Guides the Choice